2022BlockchainTechnologies/BeerKeg/README.md

 Make sure the liters of beer is not as a string but a value and the liters of beer * 0,5 is in a string!

-`beerKegBalance(<your-metamaksAccount-public-address>)`: With this function you can check how many liters of beer you currently own
+`beerKegBalance(<your-metamaksAccount-public-address>)`: With this function you can check how many liters of beer you currently own.
+---

 ## Developers
 **Sem Sodermans & Dominic Kühne**